ned-chambers/Analysing_Airline_Growth_with_SQL_Snowflake_and_DBT/README.md

 ## 📎 Notes

 This project was completed independently using modern analytics engineering practices.
 The DBT portion was prototyped and tested before delivering the final analysis through Deepnote, for clarity and communication with non-technical stakeholders.
+⚠️ Due to the expiration of the Snowflake free trial, the final dbt build and documentation steps could not be executed.
+Models like `dim_airline` are included to demonstrate the intended structure and modelling approach.